 And, as always, one of the most valuable resources you have is your career, which you could use to do a whole lot of good for animals.

 If you’re looking for more detailed advice on careers within animal welfare, then Animal Advocacy Careers have some great resources for people looking to have incredibly impactful advocacy careers within animal welfare, including a free online course.
-We also recommend you look at the job boards over at Animal Advocacy Careers & 80,000 Hours to get a sense of the specific roles available in this space.
+We also recommend you look at impact-focused job boards, especially those over at Animal Advocacy Careers & 80,000 Hours, to get a sense of the specific roles available in this space.

 It could also be helpful to have a look at the work of some effective organizations working within animal welfare.
 A few examples of such organizations include: